 Figs Injects Fashion Into Medical Scrubs

-For years, the $10-billion medical-uniform business was dominated by a handful of companies making loose, boxy scrubs for personnel in the operating room or caring for the infirm.
+For years, the $10-billion medical-uniform business in the U.S. was dominated by a handful of companies making loose, boxy scrubs for personnel in the operating room or caring for the infirm.
 Fashion was an afterthought.

 One day, entrepreneur Heather Hasson was grabbing coffee with a friend who was a nurse practitioner, dressed in her mundane scrubs that most medical staff accepted as the only way to dress.
 The woman’s colleagues complained frequently about spending 13-hour days in bulky clothes that weren’t even comfortable.